solomonarul/EBox/README.md

 #### Anything else:

-If you are willing, you can make your own starting commands using the [Makefile](Makefile).
+If you are willing, you can make your own starting commands in the [Makefile](Makefile).